 But she couldn’t just leave Sano.
 Her temper and paranoia had gotten him into this danger, and if he died tonight, that was more innocent blood on her hands.
 Anina couldn’t let that happen, not again.

 King Bunawi’s voice sliced through the night.
-“I know how exhausted you all must be, answering my summons to Masagan so quickly, so I think we should get this over with quickly.”
+“I know how exhausted you all must be, answering my summons to Masagan so quickly, so we should get this over with quickly as well.”
 His tone was rich and smooth.
 How easily one could think him benevolent.
 “This boy is Sano.
 I believe some of you met him before.”

 The market enforcer nodded.
 So did Anina’s brothers.
 Lord Matiban remained motionless.